 There are only two foundations upon which a definition can rest, and they correspond to the two foundations of knowledge; these are the empirical and theoretical approaches, corresponding to inductive and deductive logic respectively.

 These are simply where a label is attached to something perceptible; it could be an object or a phenomenon.
 This includes ostensive definition, “definition by pointing”.
-This is just a case of providing examples that fit the label.
+This is just a case of providing real examples that fit the label.

 Another way of defining something empirically is through an operational definition, where a word is defined with respect to an experimental or procedural “recipe”.
 This is quite common in the social sciences particularly, where phenomena such as “anger” are difficult to observe without particular conditions being met.